Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Total Games

-In their last 10 games, the Red Sox and their opponents have hit the over four times.
+In their last 10 games, the Red Sox and their opponents have hit the over in four games and pushed once.

 ATS (Against the Spread)